Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_00.md

 It's time to add Angular 1 to our stack!

+Because we decided to work with AngularJS in the client side, we need to remove the default UI package of Meteor, called `Blaze`.

+We also need to remove Meteor's default ECMAScript2015 package named `ecmascript` because Angular-Meteor uses a package named `angular-babel` in order to get both ECMAScript2015 and AngularJS DI annotations.

+So let's remove it by running:

+    $ meteor remove blaze-html-templates
+    $ meteor remove ecmascript
-First things first, let's add the Angular 1 package to Meteor (we will discuss Meteor packages later in this tutorial)

-Back in the command line, launch this command:
+Now let's add the Angular 1 package to Meteor, back in the command line, launch this command:

     $ meteor add angular